chidike10/Towards-a-Tube-Twin-passenger-forecasting-project/README.md

 ## Towards-a-Tube-Twin-Project---The-London-Tube---Explore-EDSA
-This repository contains the project files (notebook, data, etc) of the Explore Intern team-6's work on creating a digital twin of the London Tube and making general network traffic analyses from the tube data.
+This repository contains the project files (notebook, data, etc) of Explore Intern work on creating a digital twin of the London Tube and making general network traffic analyses from the tube data.

 # The Project